mydopico/HackerRank/README.md

 # HackerRank
-A collection of solutions to the challenges from HackerRank
+A collection of solutions to the challenges from HackerRank.
+Python